igor-couto/zero-point-energy-field-random-coin-flip/README.md

 # Quantum Zero Point Energy Field Coin Flipper

 A true random coin flip generator, powered by a quantum zero point energy field in vacuum.
-Because computer entropy is for loosers.
+Because computer entropy is for losers.

 ## How it works